dhellmann/pymotw-3/source/itertools/index.rst

 In the first example, the lambda function multiplies the input values by 2.
 In a second example, the lambda function multiplies two arguments, taken from separate iterators, and returns a tuple with the original arguments and the computed value.
+The third example stops after producing two tuples because the second range is exhausted.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'itertools_map.py'))